marek-jakub/marek-jakub.github.io/_posts/2021-07-21-marek-jakub-site-launched.md

 ---
 layout: post
-title: "Marek Jakub, a first post for testing purposes"
+title: "A first post for testing purposes"
 date: 2021-07-26
 ---